camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/060-services/020-inter-process-communication-ws.html.md

 The collaboration above contains two processes: The parent and the child.

 The communication is done conceptually via messages, technologically by SOAP Messages via Web Services.
-This means
+This means that:

- *   The parent process uses a Service Task to invoke a Web Service that starts the child process.
+ *   The parent process uses a Service Task to invoke a Web Service that starts the child process
- *   The parent waits for completion of the child using a Receive Task.
+ *   The parent waits for completion of the child by using a Receive Task
- *   At the end of the child process a Service Task performs the callback to the parent by calling another Web Service provided by the parent.
-The callback URL can be a parameter of the communication.
+ *   At the end of the child process, a Service Task performs the callback to the parent by calling another Web Service provided by the parent.
+The callback URL can be a parameter of the communication
- *   A unique id is generated for this communication and sent to and returned by the child as a correlation key that identifies the process instance that is to be called back.
+ *   A unique id is generated for this communication and sent to and returned by the child as a correlation key that identifies the process instance that is to be called back

-There is one related example available demonstrating two process engines communicating via web services: [https://github.com/camunda/camunda-consulting/tree/master/snippets/inter-process-communication-ws](https://github.com/camunda/camunda-consulting/tree/master/snippets/inter-process-communication-ws).
+There is one related example available which demonstrates two process engines communicating via web services: [https://github.com/camunda/camunda-consulting/tree/master/snippets/inter-process-communication-ws](https://github.com/camunda/camunda-consulting/tree/master/snippets/inter-process-communication-ws).
 It implements the whole communication within one Maven project including a proper automated test case.

 ## Web Services for Invocation and Callback

-The scenario requires two Web Services to be provided – one on each side:
+This scenario requires two Web Services to be provided – one on each side:

  * Invocation Service: The first service is provided on the server where the child is deployed and will be called by the parent to start the child.
  * Callback Service: The second service is provided on the server where the parent process is deployed and will be called by the child to signal its completion to the parent.

 A common way to implement Web Services in Java is to use JAX-WS annotations on a POJO and use a Web Service framework like Apache Axis or Apache CXF as a provider for the underlying protocols and tools.
 The examples below use Apache CXF, which is available out of the box in JBoss AS 7.

 ## Process Invocation Web Service

-The Process Invocation Service has four parameters: The process to be started, a URL to call back when the process completed, a correlation id to identify the process instance to call back, and a String payload.
+The Process Invocation Service has four parameters: The process to be started, a URL to call back when the process completed, a correlation id to identify the process instance to call back and a String payload.
 The latter three are stored as process variables into the new process instance.
 The payload could of course use more complex types.
 We just use String here for simplicity of the example.

 [ProcessInvocation.java:](https://github.com/camunda/camunda-consulting/blob/master/snippets/inter-process-communication-ws/src/main/java/org/camunda/demo/interpocesscommunication/ws/ProcessInvocation.java)